Los Alamos National Laboratory: Laboratory management and operations

-Around LANL's 43-square-mile property are 2,000 dumpsites which have permanently contaminated the environment.
+Within LANL's 35-square-mile property are approximately 2,000 dumpsites which have contaminated the environment.
 It also contributed to thousands of dumpsites at 108 locations in 29 US states.

 Contract changes

 Continuing efforts to make the laboratory more efficient led the Department of Energy to open its contract with the University of California to bids from other vendors in 2003.
 Though the university and the laboratory had difficult relations many times since their first World War II contract, this was the first time that the university ever had to compete for management of the laboratory.
 The University of California decided to create a private company with the Bechtel Corporation, Washington Group International, and the BWX Technologies to bid on the contract to operate the laboratory.
 The UC/Bechtel led corporation—Los Alamos National Security, LLC (LANS)—was pitted against a team formed by the University of Texas System partnered with Lockheed-Martin.
 In December 2005, the Department of Energy announced that LANS had won the next seven-year contract to manage and operate the laboratory.

 On June 1, 2006, the University of California ended its sixty years of direct involvement in operating Los Alamos National Laboratory, and management control of the laboratory was taken over by Los Alamos National Security, LLC with effect October 1, 2007.
 Approximately 95% of the former 10,000 plus UC employees at LANL were rehired by LANS to continue working at LANL.
 Other than UC appointing three members to the eleven member board of directors that oversees LANS, UC now has virtually no responsibility or direct involvement in LANL.
 UC policies and regulations that apply to UC campuses and its two national laboratories in California (Lawrence Berkeley and Lawrence Livermore) no longer apply to LANL, and the LANL director no longer reports to the UC Regents or UC Office of the President.
-Also, LANL employees were removed from the UC's 403(b) retirement savings and defined benefits pension program and placed in a LANS run program.
-While the LANS retirement program provides rehired UC employees with pensions similar to those UC would have given them, LANS no longer guarantees full pensions to newly hired LANL employees.
-It now provides basic 401(k) retirement saving options.

 On June 8, 2018, the NNSA announced that Triad National Security, LLC, a joint venture between Battelle Memorial Institute, the University of California, and Texas A&M University, would assume operation and management of LANL beginning November 1, 2018.